-Barcodes have expanded in not only use, but in type as well.
+Barcodes have expanded not only in use but in type as well.
 The conventional barcode that comes to mind for most of us is referred to as the 1D barcode.
 They are used to identify everything in the commercial space with an encoded number.
 However, barcodes have evolved to be able to store significantly more data by using a variety of 2D barcode formats.
 FedEx and UPS use both 1D and 2D barcodes to track their packages – the first to identify the information and the other for full shipping details.

-You may also find that your new drivers license has a 2D barcode on the back of it.
+You may also find that your new driver’s license has a 2D barcode on the back of it.
 Additionally, 2D barcodes have reached the mass public with recent popularity of QR codes.
 These barcodes have changed the way viewers interact with marketing messages and advertisements.
 By scanning a QR code with a cell phone, consumers are taken to videos, websites, special offers, and more.

-The prevalence of the 1D barcode and the recent popularity of the 2D barcode might lead one to wonder “Which one is right for me?”
-Well it all depends on the following:
+The prevalence of the 1D barcode and the recent popularity of the 2D barcode might lead one to wonder, “Which one is right for me?”
+Well, it all depends on the following:

-1) Amount of dataSince the 2D barcode can hold information both vertically and horizontally, it is capable of holding much more data – 4000 characters or more!
+1) Amount of data: Since the 2D barcode can hold information both vertically and horizontally, it is capable of holding much more data – 4,000 characters or more!
 As the 1D barcode only holds information horizontally, it is limited to just a few alpha-numeric characters.

 2) Size of the label: Because the 2D barcode can hold information in both directions, it can be printed much smaller than its 1D cousins for the same amount of data.